 TDCJ accepts the Texas Field Ministers Program as one of many programs in its utilization of numerous resources, sacred and secular, to address the educational needs of the long-term prison population, a population which is historically under-resourced in most states.
 The men and women of the prison population with the longest sentences often view pursuing the lowest education, a GED, as futile if their lives are to be spent in prison.
 TDCJ’s excellence in Corrections is reflected in its willingness to accept the Texas Field Ministers Program.
-This outstanding option for inmates with extremely long prison sentences—an unprecedented endeavor with many positive measurable results—includes an accredited Bachelor of Science in Biblical Studies with no online or correspondent component.1 Through the Texas Field Ministers Program, men and women with extremely long sentences have the opportunity to express the rehabilitation that has taken place in their lives starting in the very place where they live.
+This outstanding option for inmates with extremely long prison sentences—an unprecedented endeavor with many positive measurable results—includes an accredited Bachelor of Arts in Biblical Studies with no online or correspondent component.1 Through the Texas Field Ministers Program, men and women with extremely long sentences have the opportunity to express the rehabilitation that has taken place in their lives starting in the very place where they live.
 Prison is the only place many men and women serving in the Texas Field Ministers Program will ever live.
 Can they live a rehabilitated life within the prison?
 Texas Field Ministers are showing us that rehabilitation goals achieved become rehabilitation goals far surpassed.
 Our desire at The Heart of Texas Foundation is that men and women in the Texas Field Ministers Program would live flourishing lives, even in the midst of difficult circumstances.
 Evidence exists daily that men serving as Field Ministers have met and far surpassed the rehabilitation goals of TDCJ.
 While this does not change the length of their sentence or their status as men who are incarcerated, it changes entirely their quality of life inside of the prison and their influence among the inmate population.
 For the first time since the program started in 2011, the first two men serving as Texas Field Ministers have the possibility of completing their prison sentences in 2020.

 The State of Texas Governor, Legislators, and Representatives